anthology-inc/at23-power-automate-workshop/README.md

 ## Start by creating a simple flow and testing it

-We'll start by creating a very simple flow with an HTTP trigger and a single action that will post a message to Microsoft Teams.
+We will start by creating a very simple flow with an `HTTP Trigger` and a single action that will post a message to Microsoft Teams.
 We are going to keep this flow purposely simple.
-Don't worry because we'll be adding complexity incrementally throughout the workshop.
+We will be adding complexity incrementally throughout the workshop.

 1. In your browser navigate to https://make.powerautomate.com
 2. Login using your credentials